modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 As an alternative to the builtin `Base.Dict`, [`Dictionaries.jl`](https://github.com/andyferris/Dictionaries.jl) implements a number of different types of hashmap, each with their own strengths and weaknesses.
 For example, as stated in the README, the flagship `Dictionary` preserves the order of inserted elements and iterates faster partly due to this ordering.
-Its drawback is that insertion and deletion are slower than `Base.Dict`
+Its drawback is that insertion and deletion are slower than `Base.Dict`.